Cumulocity-IoT/cumulocity-asset-viewer-widget/README.md

 The Cumulocity Asset Viewer Widget help you to display assets/devices data in Tile/Grid view, along with navigation to template dashboards(App Builder only).
 This widget also supports various features such as display child devices/assets, configuration of fields/columns, search, display only assets/devices where attentions required, server side pagination, etc.

+> ### ⚠️ This project is no longer under development.
+Please use [Cumulocity Asset Viewer Widget Plugin](https://github.com/SoftwareAG/cumulocity-asset-viewer-widget-plugin) for Application Builder >=2.x.x and Cumulocity >=1016.x.x⚠️
 ### Please choose Cumulocity Asset Viewer Widget release based on Cumulocity/Application builder version:

 |APPLICATION BUILDER | CUMULOCITY | Cumulocity Asset Viewer Widget |